andyp123/quake_web_tools/README.md

     - RC  [ascii format]
     - CFG [ascii format]
     - WAV [native browser support]
-    - MAP
+    - MAP [parsed type]
-    - FGD
+    - FGD [parsed type]
-    - DEF
+    - DEF [parsed type]
 + Add support for displaying animated images (WAD using +0-9, SPR)
 + Extract individual images from BSP and WAD
 + Export textures in BSP to WAD and save file (should not be hard...
 I guess)
 + Implement Quake file write support
 + Implement a basic 3d view
-+ View MDL files in the 3d view
+    - View MDL files in the 3d view
+    - View BSP files in the 3d view
+    - Use 3d view for a MAP editor... (later, very big task)
 + Think about configuration files for auto-loading files from the Quake directory:

 <pre><code>[Quake]